-Since the beginning of human history, humans have bickered constantly over territory, resources and power.
-With the possibility of a right-wing Mormon space cadet taking up residence in the White House before the year is out, the Muslim world liable to spark into violence at the upload of a shitty YouTube video and the advent of peak oil threatening industrial civilisation as we know it, it seems likely that the skies will be full of unmanned drones rather than peace doves for a good while yet.
+Since the beginning of human history, humans have bickered constantly over territory, resources, and power.
+Now, with the possibility of a right-wing Mormon space cadet taking up residence in the White House before the year is out, the Muslim world ready to riot at the upload of a shitty YouTube video, and the advent of peak oil threatening industrial civilization as we know it, it seems likely that the skies will be full of unmanned drones rather than peace doves for a good while longer.

 Given that the future's due to arrive any second now, here's a forewarning of what those guys have been working on recently.

 SUPERSOLDIERS AND CYBORGS

 From the Nazis' infamous Lebensborn program to the CIA’s illegal MK-Ultra project to “the men who stare at goats,” attempts to create so-called “supersoldiers” through eugenics, genetic engineering, brainwashing and paranormal and occult means have existed for decades.
 Today, the Pentagon spends $400 million a year striving to develop the next generation of superhuman warfighters.

 With America getting fatter and its military desperate for lithe recruits to fight a disastrously unpopular war, obesity in the States is rapidly becoming an issue of national security.
 But forget swing dancing classes and crash dieting—a DARPA program called “Metabolic Dominance” is threatening to wipe out the $64 billion weightloss industry overnight.
 The project is exploring ways to more efficiently convert body fat into energy and suppress hunger, so that soldiers can fight longer and live for up to five days without eating a single meal.